feathr-ai/feathr/docs/how-to-guides/expression-language.md

 > If the logical operator you need is not here, please raise a github issue with us.

-Logical operators combines multiple true and false and returns respective true or false.
-We support three logical operators(here x and y are two expression):
+Logical operators combine multiple true and false statements and return respective true or false.
+We support three logical operators(here x and y are two expressions):

 - `and(x, y)`: returns true when both expressions are true
 - `or(x, y)`: returns true when either expressions are true